-One of the benefits of an FSA is that you can use it for preventive treatments.
-But there are some health care needs that aren't easily classified as either health maintenance or preventative care, which makes it difficult to know whether they're eligible.
+One of the benefits of a flexible spending account (FSA) is that you can use it for qualified medical expenses, including preventive treatments.
+But there are some health care expenses that aren't easily classified as either health maintenance or preventative care, which makes it difficult to know whether they qualify as eligible medical expenses.

-This "gray area" includes procedures like fertility treatments, which aren't covered under most standard insurance plans.
+This "gray area" includes medical services and procedures like fertility treatments, which aren't covered under most standard health insurance plans.

-So the question we always hear is, "Are fertility treatments FSA-eligible?"
-The answer is "yes," but there are some exceptions, so it's important to understand what type of fertility treatments are covered, and what type of treatments aren't eligible under your FSA.
+So the question we always hear is, "Are fertility treatments FSA eligible?"
+The answer is "yes," but there are some exceptions, so it's important to understand what type of fertility treatments are covered, and what type of treatments aren't eligible under your flexible spending account. .
+If you are asking the question, “Should I get an FSA?”, the answer depends on many factors.
+One factor weighing in on whether you or a qualified dependent will be receiving fertility-related treatment.

 - In vitro fertilization (IVF), which is a process in which doctors remove eggs from the ovary, fertilize the eggs in a lab, and place the embryos into the uterus